About this site

-This is an independent, non-official blog that aims to provide reliable information and critical discourse for anyone interested in learning about the Transcendental Meditation program.
+This is a non-official blog that aims to provide reliable information and critical discourse for anyone interested in learning about the Transcendental Meditation program.
 We provide corrective, expert responses to myths and misunderstandings about the TM program propagated on the Web, and answer questions raised by skeptics—with explanations supported by scientific reference and factual evidence.

-The blog is called "Skeptics On TM" because it presents the most common objections to the TM program raised by skeptics, but unlike the existing "skeptical" resources, here we present both sides: scientists, medical doctors, psychologists and scholars respond to the standard criticisms.
+Both sides: The blog is called "Skeptics On TM" because it presents the most common objections to the TM program raised by skeptics, but unlike the existing "skeptical" resources, here we present both sides: scientists, medical doctors, psychologists and scholars respond to the standard criticisms.

 bias and negativity that typifies the "anti-meditation" mindset.

-For the official Transcendental Meditation program websites, please visit
+For the official Transcendental Meditation program Websites, please visit

 www.TM.org or see the resources link on our home page.